 - Official undergraduate and graduate transcripts of all institutions attended.

-In addition to the application procedure, candidates must present the following:
+In addition to the application, candidates must present the following:

 - Evidence of leadership and professionalism in education or a related field.